self-host/self-host/README.md

 Skills required;

-- Good knowledge of Docker
+- Good knowledge of Docker.
-- Some knowledge of PostgreSQL
+- Some knowledge of PostgreSQL.
 - Some knowledge of GNU+Linux or Unix environments in general.

 Hardware and software required;

-- Computer with Docker installed
+- Computer with Docker installed.

 [Five to fifteen-minute deployment](docs/test_deployment.md)